charlescifuentes/smartcrm/README.md

 # smartcrm
-A CRM for Small and Medium Companies
+A CRM for Small and Medium Companies - Developing for Ing.
+Charles Cifuentes - Colombia web